anuranbaka/cppnumpy/README.md

   m.def("func", &func, "perfoms func on the given array") }
 ```
-This allows your C++ functions to be called using a numpy array as shown in the following python code:
+This allows your C++ functions to be called using a NumPy array as shown in the following Python code:
 ```
 import numpy as np
 import sample